 How do your use chum?

 Throw your chum into your target location, generally a slow-moving current, continuously for over 15 minutes to attract your local species.
 Throw a bait or lure into the area that you have been chumming.
-Keep chumming the water for as long as you will be fishing to attract fish from further afield.
+Keep chumming the water for as long as you are fishing to attract fish from afield.

 You can also place chum into a chum bucket to keep the scent flowing for longer.